Code-Institute-Submissions/memory-blocks/testing.md

         5. The message "Game Over!" was displayed.
         6. A message displaying the amount of correct answers was displayed.
         7. A message with the players score was displayed.
+        8. A congratulations message was displayed below the grid when the highscore was beaten.
+        9. The highscore at the top of the page updated when the highscore was beaten.
+        10. Verified that the highscore had the same value when the browser was closed and reopened.

   2. Clicked on the show solution button to verify that the colours of the grid changed to the correct colours.
   3. Clicked on the play again button to verify the the game reset to the pre-game stage.